django/deps/draft/XXXX-dissolve-core.rst

 * Security releases, at the request of the Django security team.

-* Feature releases, at the request of the Technical Board.
+* Feature releases, when the Technical Board agrees that the feature release is ready.

 * Alpha and beta releases at scheduled times to be determined by the Framework team.

-* Release candidate releases at scheduled times to be determined by the Technical Board.
+* Release candidate releases at scheduled times to be determined by the Framework team.

 Repurposed role: Technical Board